-Destination Clic (Grades 8 & 9): Francophone students who are in Grade 8 or 9 can use this bursary for enrolling in a three-week French course in a francophone region of Canada.
+Destination Clic (Grades 8 & 9): Francophone students who are in Grade 8 or 9 can use this bursary to enrol in a three-week French course in a Francophone region of Canada.
 Room, board and tuition expenses are covered.

 - Learn more about the Destination Clic program

-B.C. / Quebec Exchange (Grades 10 & 11): As part of this exchange program, students from Quebec live with B.C. families for three months and attend high school here.
+B.C. - Quebec Exchange Program (Grades 10 & 11): As part of this exchange program, students from Quebec live with B.C. families for three months and attend high school in B.C.
 Later in the year, students from B.C. live with Quebec families for three months and attend Quebec schools.
 French immersion or francophone students in Grades 10 and 11 can apply for this program through participating schools.
 A successful completion letter is required for credit towards graduation.

 Explore (Grades 11 & 12 and Post-secondary): The Explore bursary covers room, board and tuition for full-time students enrolling in a five-week French immersion program.
 Students with Grade 11 or higher can apply for the bursary.
 Students who successfully complete this exchange may use it as credit for graduation or post-secondary credit.